May 20th - June 6th, 2022

 Like its former inhabitants, we’ll depart Kolmanskop for our next destination.
 A scenic five-hour drive will take us to Sossusvlei.
 Depending on time, we may make a stop or two for photography, and we’ll definitely stop for lunch and a slice of apple pie—claimed the best in the world by some!
 Well, you can decide for yourself 🙂

 Get ready for an early AM sunrise shoot tomorrow at Deadvlei!
 We’ll stay at the only lodge in Namib-Naukluft National Park, giving us access to the many natural wonders of this park during beautiful morning light before the main gate opens.

-Deadvlei, translated to “dead marsh,'” is another white clay pan known for its ancient camel thorn (acacia) tress, now only dark skeletons against the white pan floor and bright red-orange dunes.
+Deadvlei, translated to “dead marsh,'” is a white clay pan known for its ancient camel thorn (acacia) tress, now only dark skeletons against the white pan floor and bright red-orange dunes.
 The trees thrived hundreds of years ago when the Tsauchab River flooded, but the climate eventually changed and the sand dunes encroached, blocking the river from reaching the area.
 The trees remain intact—the wood does not decompose because of the dry climate—so they sit, blackened from the scorch of the sun.

 Overnight Sossus Dune Lodge (no air-conditioning—fan only in rooms for this one night)

 Wednesday, May 25 and Thursday, May 26 (B, L, D)